open-mmlab/mmsegmentation/projects/medical/2d_image/infrared_reflectance_imaging/ravir/README.md

 - download dataset from [here](https://ravir.grand-challenge.org/) and decompression data to path `'data/ravir/'`.
 - run script `"python tools/prepare_dataset.py"` to split dataset and change folder structure as below.
-- run script `"python ../../tools/split_seg_dataset.py"` to split dataset and generate `train.txt`, `val.txt` and `test.txt`.
+- run script `"python ../../tools/split_seg_dataset.py --data_root data/ravir"` to split dataset and generate `train.txt`, `val.txt` and `test.txt`.
 If the label of official validation set and test set can't be obtained, we generate `train.txt` and `val.txt` from the training set randomly.

 ```none
   mmsegmentation